ABTA's annual winter sports campaign has launched and will continue to promote #skisafe advice throughout the winter season.

 Surprisingly, those most likely to travel without the appropriate cover were in the over-55 age bracket, with almost half of that group (46%) admitting that they never check that they are covered for winter sports, significantly above the general average of 33%.

 If you are injured whilst skiing or snowboarding, you could face a bill for thousands of pounds if you’re not properly insured.
 A helicopter ambulance and medical repatriation could cost you many times the price of your holiday.
 You should always get comprehensive travel insurance and check exactly what is covered in the small print.
 For example, you may need extra cover if you want to ski off-piste.
+Many policies require you to wear a helmet at all times and it can be a legal requirement for children to wear helmets, so it’s worth checking the finer details of your policy before you go.

 An example of costs in the mountain: